samueltripp/samueltripp.github.io/_pages/research.md

 [On grid homology for lens space links: combinatorial invariance and integral coefficients]:https://arxiv.org/abs/2110.00663
 [L-space knots with tunnel number $>1$ by experiment]:https://arxiv.org/abs/1909.00790
 [Controlling the generic formal fiber of local domains and their polynomial rings]:https://samueltripp.github.io/files/SMALL.pdf
+[On the invariance of the Dowlin spectral sequence]:http://arxiv-export-lb.library.cornell.edu/abs/2207.14415